iLaD08/p1/public/content/Testimonials.md

 5
 - Mohie is a pleasure to work with.
 He can understand what you are looking for within the project and is very patient.

+## Koldo P.
+Subscription Management Platform Development
+5
+- Mohie was hired to address a problem we encountered while building our platform, and he successfully resolved the issue in a short period of time.